kkirss/traveller-book-parser/README.md

 ### Outputting book content

-TODO: This is not implemented yet.

-After parsing the books, we output the parsed objects into various formats.
+After parsing the books, we can output the content in various forms.
+Currently, we only support outputting the direct JSON of all the "Traveller objects" parsed (as described [above](#parsing-books)).

+If you have any suggestions or want to help, feel free to get in touch!

+---

 ## Usage